Cyfrin/foundry-full-course-cu/chronological-updates.md

 ## Lesson 4 Challenge

-We are not going to spoil you the solution of most the challenges but when is our fault we have to aknowledge it.
+We are not going to spoil you the solution of most the challenges but when is our fault we have to acknowledge it.
 In this challenge we made a little mistake on the smart contract, in line 40 there is a typo stating `10e10` instead of `1e10` which is the correct value.
 This is the reason why the challenge is not working as expected.

 ```solidity
 function solveChallenge(uint256 priceGuess, string memory yourTwitterHandle) external {